landog893/Gifter-2/docs/BlackBoxTest.md

     After clicking the "Log in", the page will jump to the Main page with the user logged in.
 </td>
 <td valign=top>
-    After clicking the "Log in", the page jumps to the Main page with the user logged in.
+    After clicking the "Log in", the page jumps to the Main page with the user logged in, saying "Welcome (username)!
+Quote of the day: (random quote)"
 </td>
 </tr>